argimenes/speedy-ts-reactive/docs/architecture/PERSISTENCE_AND_HISTORY.md

 - `payload.type` becomes `ContentRecord.viewType` and is written back as the Block `type`;
 - other payload fields, including `blockProperties` and `standoffProperties`, round-trip generically;
 - nested `children` become child placements and encode recursively;
-- `leftMargin`/`rightMargin` become owned relations;
+- `leftMargin`/`rightMargin` and recognized `superposition:` Block relations become owned relations;
 - unrecognized relation fields remain opaque and round-trip.

-A new leaf Block with `{ id, type, myField }` therefore needs a registered renderer, not a codec branch.
+A new leaf Block with `{ id, type, myField }` needs type registration for executable behavior, not for preserving that JSON.
+It does not need a codec branch.
 Add codec work only for a genuinely different normalized representation, as Standoff text/Cells and Workspace resources do.

 To verify Save → Close → Reopen, encode the repository, construct a fresh editor from the encoded DTO, register views, and assert the payload and rendering.
 Persistence HTTP tests are only needed when changing store behaviour.